bahmutov/todomvc-angular/slides/05-xhr/PITCHME.md

 - 'starts with zero items (delay)'
 - 'starts with zero items (delay plus render delay)'
-- 'starts with zero items (check body.loaded)'
+- 'starts with zero items (check loaded class)'
-- 'starts with zero items (check the window)'
+- 'starts with zero items (check the window property)'
 - 'starts with N items'
 - 'starts with N items and checks the page'